TheKwispy/kickstart.nvim/Shortcuts.md

 ### General

-`<C-s>`: Works like :w, if you were in insert mode it puts you back

 In visual mode using `< > =` to indent left right and autoindent

 Friendly-snippets are enabled, to check what they are go to [the repo for it](https://github.com/rafamadriz/friendly-snippets/wiki)